Climate Resilient Lands Strategy

 - Provide a forum for coordinated action on climate resilience in Sonoma County.

 - Reduce fragmentation of the natural lands system by adding to conserved spaces, increasing connections and corridors, and working with private landowners to develop shared management strategies.

 - Partner with Native American tribes within Sonoma County to advance traditional ecological knowledge and preserve tribal cultural resources and tribal cultural properties.

 - Identify funding and financing strategies within the county, state, and federal, as well as private funding sources to advance this innovative and bold plan.
 Identify new concepts for funding and financing sources as well.

 - Prioritize equity and climate justice approaches that are measurable and clear.

 The Resilient Lands Strategy helps Sonoma County implement its Five-Year Strategic Plan Climate Action and Resiliency pillar by developing policies to maximize carbon sequestration and minimize loss of natural carbon sinks, encouraging agricultural and open space land management to maximize sequestration, and developing a framework and policies to incentivize collaboration with private and public land owners.

 The public comment period for the first edition of the Strategy has closed.
-Feedback is still welcomed, and may be incorporated into later editions of the Strategy.
-Please submit written comments to firstname.lastname@example.org.
-Comments can be sent in either Spanish or English.
+Feedback is still welcome and may be incorporated into later editions of the Strategy.
+Please submit written comments to email@example.com.
+Comments can be sent in Spanish or English.